CyberCeptor/COMP6447-Fuzzer/README.md

 # Alt-F5 Fuzzer

-## Name
-Choose a self-explaining name for your project.

 ## Description
 This project aims to be a fuzzer for programs that take in data from stdin and will attempt to crash that program in a meaninful way that could potentially be